 A Texas City wrongful death lawyer will review your case and tell you whether they believe you have the grounds for a wrongful death lawsuit.
 Call Blass Law today at (713) 225-1900 to speak with our team about retaining legal representation in anticipation of a wrongful death lawsuit.

-For a free legal consultation with a wrongful death lawyer serving Texas City, call 713-225-1900
+For a legal consultation with a wrongful death lawyer serving Texas City, call 713-225-1900

-A Lawyer May Identify Negligence in Your Loved One’s Death
+A Wrongful Death Lawyer May Identify Negligence in Your Loved One’s Death

 If your loved one’s death was caused by an intentional act, such as the commission of a crime, then your lawyer may have a more straightforward case to prove that your loved one’s passing was wrongful.
 It is possible that your loved one died because of another person’s negligence, in which case your lawyer may take a different approach to your lawsuit.

 Your Texas City wrongful death attorney may prove negligence by:

 - Establishing that defendants named in your lawsuit had a duty of care to your loved one, and their actions violate their duty of care to keep your loved one safe from harm